 2. Respect for freedom of association and collective bargaining, embedded in women and other vulnerable worker's voice, agency and participation.
-3. Gender and intersectionality inform trade union recruitment, organising and consultations with workers and in identifying and mitigating human rights abuses.

 Figure 3: Meaningful stakeholder engagement: a gender and intersectional approach for trade unions.

 1. Engagement and alliances with multiple stakeholders: